 It's true that a fixed and variable rate car allowance is a lot more complicated than a traditional plan.
 That's why most companies opt to contract with a specialist to administer the plan.
 But they do it because it's worth it.
 Let's look at three big reasons why:

-What if you were to take all that tax waste and re-invest it in the company and employees?
-Typically, by leveraging that wasted money, a FAVR vehicle plan will increase most employees' vehicle reimbursement and save the company money – a win-win situation.
+What if you remove that tax waste and re-invest it?
+Typically, by diverting that wasted money, a FAVR vehicle plan will increase most employees' take-home amount at a lower cost to the company.

-No two drivers experience the exam same vehicle costs.
+No two drivers experience the exact same vehicle costs.
 Some cover larger or more expensive territories.
-Yet, a traditional vehicle program pays the same monthly amount to everyone.
-Plus, when insurance rates or gas prices increase, it's rare for an employer to remember to boost the car allowance.
+Yet, a traditional vehicle program pays the same amount to everyone.
+Nor does the rate typically rise when costs rise.

 The larger the company, the wider the gaps between different employees' expenses will be.
 The longer a policy goes ignored, the wider the gap between the current monthly amount and the current expense needs.